Richland Farm (Clarksville, Maryland): Early residents and expansion under the Watkins family 1801-1850

 Daughter Margaret Gassaway Watkins married Albert Gallatin Warfield.
 One of their sons and a grandson of Gassaway Watkins, Edwin Warfield, served as the 45th governor of Maryland from 1904 to 1908.
-He lived at Oakdale Manor in Howard County, which still stands and is listed on the National Register of Historic Places.

 During his lifetime, Gassaway Watkins acquired nearby land, including Hayland Farm (now known as the Walnut Creek housing subdivision) and Walnut Grove (Clarksville, Maryland) (also now a housing subdivision), where he built a manor house that still survives and is listed on the Howard County properties of the Maryland Historical Trust.
 Gassaway Watkins, Elenora Bowie Clagett Watkins, John Sebastian Watkins and several other family members are buried at Walnut Grove.
 Howard County historian Ken Short undertook an exhaustive analysis of the history of Walnut Grove.

 A son of Gassaway Watkins and Elenora Bowie Clagett Watkins, Dr. William Washington Watkins and his wife, Laura Louise Watkins Watkins, ultimately owned Richland Farm.
-Mrs. Watkins was the daughter of Thomas Jones Watkins (1773-1860), a Baltimore merchant, and Elizabeth Spurrier Watkins (1779-1851).
+Mrs. Watkins was the daughter of Thomas Jones Watkins (1773–1860), a Baltimore merchant, and Elizabeth Spurrier Watkins (1779–1851).
 Dr. and Mrs. Watkins were married in Baltimore on May 30, 1837.
 In 1846, they added a section to the main house at Richland that includes a first floor parlor and second floor bedroom.
-Their children included Eleanor Elizabeth Watkins (1838-1893); Lewis Jones Watkins (1839–40); Thomas Watkins (1840-1880); Louis Jones Watkins (1843-1888); Amanda Fitzallen Watkins (1845-1917); Dr. William C. Watkins (1846–81); and Laura G. Watkins (1849–52).
+They had several children.

 According to his obituary in the Baltimore Sun on June 2, 1880, Dr. Watkins received an appointment to West Point but preferred instead to pursue the medical profession.
 He attended the University of Maryland and received his medical degree from the Medical College of Philadelphia.
 In addition to his service as a medical doctor, Dr. Watkins was elected as a representative of the Howard District of Anne Arundel County in the Maryland legislature.
 In 1838, Dr. Watkins proposed the "Howard District" of Anne Arundel County, which became Howard County, Maryland in 1851.
 He was elected as the first state senator from Howard County thereafter.
 Beginning in 1845, Dr. Watkins also served as a judge of the Orphan's Court in the Howard District of Anne Arundel County.
 He ran for the U.S. Congress but was defeated by Thomas Fielder Bowie.
-Following his departure from the Maryland senate, Dr. Watkins served as a director of the Baltimore and Ohio Railroad Company, and he was elected as the Clerk of the Howard County Circuit Court, a post to which a son, Louis J. Watkins, was later appointed.
-For a period, Louis J. Watkins and his half brother, J. Harwood Watkins, owned the Ellicott City Times.

 Laura Watkins's brother, Thomas Jr., married Dr. Watkins's sister, Amanda, on February 16, 1835.
 Thomas died of pneumonia at Richland on January 10, 1874.